66-m/conzooming/README.md

     -h, --help           show this help message and exit --fps       FPS      GIF Framerate.
 Default is 24 --ztime     ZTIME    Length of zoom in seconds.
-Default is 5 --zoom      ZOOM     Zoom stregth.
-Aquivalent to scale.
+Default is 5 --zoom      ZOOM     Zoom stregth. equivalent to scale.
 Default is 20 --prev      PREV     Add preview before and after.
 Default is 0 seconds --zrev      ZREV     Determines if zooming should be reversed.
 Default is False --out       OUT      Output directory for the final image.
 Default is the directory from the image (If your Path contains spaces, put it inside quotes: "../my path/foo/")